 - Digital presence: the visibility of a brand online is its digital presence.
 The more traction it gets online, the more chances it has to grow.

-India’s Beauty eCommerce Key Players
+Prominent Beauty eCommerce Key Players of India

 As we see, the beauty eCommerce market is flooded with new players every day.
-Existing brands might have to adjust to the current perspective and policies of the growing market.
+Existing brands might have to adjust to the current perspective and policies of the growing demand.
 Viewing the point that Nykaa has introduced the men’s grooming page to its platform, which is an often ignored aspect, might prove to be a game-changer.